SophieMeier/Climate-Regulation-Service/README.md

 * '**lbm_DE**': Land cover model Germany - a dataset with land use and land cover types (according to CORINE land cover) from the Federal Agency of Cartography and Geodesy (BKG).
 Minimum mapping unit: 1 ha.
 The time period used in the model: 2018 (LBM-DE 2018, source: BKG 2020).

 * '**Einwohnergrid**': Grid with the number of habitats of the buildings in the cities.
 The original dataset can be obtained from the German Statistical Office and is a raster file (Zensus-Raster, source: Destatis 2015).
 Time period of population zensus used in the model: 2011.
-The Zensus-raster needs to be converted to vector format by two steps in ArcGIS: 1) Raster to Point, 2) Create Fishnet with and use Points-Features created in 1) as labels.
+The Zensus-raster was converted to vector format by two steps in ArcGIS: 1) Raster to Point, 2) Create Fishnet with and use Points-Features created in 1) as labels.

 * '**Stadtgruenraster**': Raster dataset including amongst others high vegetation (trees).
 Three land cover types were chosen from this raster dataset to include in the climate regulation model: broad-leaved trees, coniferous trees, and built-up areas mixed with vegetation.
 The time period used in the model: 2018 (source: *Krüger et al. 2022*).